-Handling missing CRS in PyQGIS
+Handling Missing CRS in PyQGIS

 When a layer loads without a defined Coordinate Reference System, PyQGIS assigns an invalid QgsCoordinateReferenceSystem object.
 This immediately breaks spatial joins, buffers, and distance calculations.
 Fix it by detecting the undefined state with isValid(), validating your target projection, and assigning it via layer.setCrs() before any geometry processing runs.